openequella/openequella.github.io/guides/featureGuides/FeaturesGuide2019.2/openEQUELLA-2019.2-FeaturesGuide.md

 or a URL Link is added if an exact match is identified in one or more items in the same collection.

-**NOTE: File duplicate checking works using MD5 hashes, so the same files with different names are still identified as duplicates if uploaded.**
+File duplicate checking works using MD5 hashes, so the same files with different names are still identified as duplicates if uploaded.

-**NOTE: URL duplicate checking works on an exact name match, so entries must be identical (for example, https://www.edalex.com/openequella and https://www.edalex.com/openequella/ would not be detected as duplicates because of the / at the end of one.
+URL duplicate checking works on an exact name match, so entries must be identical (for example, https://www.edalex.com/openequella and https://www.edalex.com/openequella/ would not be detected as duplicates because of the / at the end of one.

 **NOTE: Attachment duplicate checking does not search for matches in items with the status of Deleted, Suspended, Archived or Rejected.**